• Skip to primary navigation

 The reason and enlightenment which seemed so important to me have been pushed aside by a culture which now wants constant entertainment.
 And the things which I understand to be important are not valued by a culture which wants to constantly laugh and cry and rage — to do anything other than think seriously.

 I speak a language that makes no sense to people who are fluent in the language which is native to this dysfunctional modern entertainment culture.
-You have no context to understand my language — and the things I need to say can’t be said effectively in the dumbed-down sound-bite language of outrage culture.
+Most of you have no context to understand my language — and the things I need to say can’t be said effectively in the dumbed-down sound-bite language of outrage culture.
+(Let’s be honest, though.
+Hardly any of those people would have ever read this far anyway.)

 I want to beg you to read books that have changed me.
 I want to beg you to listen to the ways in which I’ve changed — and continue to change.
 But I can’t compete with the entertainment culture without turning into something which is completely incompatible with the warning I need to deliver.